devDucks/astroarch/README.md

 ```

-# Boot from external disk
+# Boot from external disk (USB, HDD, SSD, NVME)
-If you want to use a USB or a SDD to boot AstroArch, follow the next steps:
+If you want to use an alternative media to boot AstroArch, just flash the image to your support and it will work out of the box!
+No special steps are required
-1) flash the image to the USB/HDD/SDD the same way you would flash to a SD card
-2) plug the disk into the raspberry, boot it up
-3) edit (highly recommended via SSH) the file `/etc/systemd/system/resize_once.service` - change the line 7 from `/dev/mmcblk0` to `/dev/sda` or to `/dev/nvme0n1` depending on your media
-4) THIS STEP IS NEEDED ONLY FOR USB OR HDD, not for NVMe disks! => On the line ExecStop there is a \p, drop the p and save the file
-5) run in the terminal `sudo systemctl daemon-reload`
-6) run in the terminal `sudo systemctl start resize_once`

-The partition is extended now and you can boot from your external device

 # Software available